Dobiasd/articles/switching_from_imperative_to_functional_programming_with_games_in_Elm.md

 ```

 `displayFullScreen` just calls [`scale`](http://docs.elm-lang.org/library/Graphics/Collage.elm#scale) with our filled `Form` and the needed scale factor.
-This does not mean, that the game is rendered to 600x400 and then the resulting image is scaled, no. The whole game is scaled before it is actually rendered onto the sceen.
+This does not mean, that the game is rendered to 600x400 and then the resulting image is scaled, no. The whole game is scaled before it is actually rendered onto the screen.
 This means that there will be no image scaling artifacts, even on displays with scale factors far away from '1.0'. :)

 ### Updates